hiboabd/CV/README.md

 - Achieved a 1st in the Computing for Psychologists module.
 - Built a program using Python that conducts the Balloon Analogue Risk Task (BART) (a computerised measure of risk taking behaviour).

-#### Code

-[PLACEHOLDER: That in some arguable way make you a better software developer or well-rounded person]

 ## Experience

-**YouthSight**
+#### YouthSight

-  - *Graduate Research Executive (June 2018 - July 2019)*
+*Graduate Research Executive (June 2018 - July 2019)*
-  - *Research Executive (July 2019 - March 2020)*
+*Research Executive (July 2019 - March 2020)*

 - Delivered campaign evaluations and ran online communities for clients including BBC, Tinder, Unite Students and NCS.
+- Provided actionable recommendations to help solve business problems.
 - Led the management of the subscription tracker, State of the Youth Nation.
 This involved managing quantitative fieldwork, SnapMe videos, proofing and publishing spotlight reports and pulling together the latest insights for our quarterly briefings.
-- Designed reports and ebooks delivering cutting edge research on Gen Z.
+- Designed reports and ebooks delivering cutting edge research on Generation Z.
     - Examples: ['Gen Z: Exile on Mainstream?'](https://ipa.co.uk/knowledge/publications-reports/gen-z-exile-on-mainstream) by the Institute of Practisioners of Advertising.
     - [How Gen Z will change the world](https://www.youthsight.com/blog/how-gen-z-will-change-the-world-vol-one) ebook series by YouthSight.